zues1234/Melanoma-deeplearning/README.md

 ```sh
   pip install -r requirements.txt
   ```

+## Run
+To make life easier I've compiled everything into a notebook, so If you're interested in running the app simply run the notebook on any GPU provied platforms(kaggle suggested)

 ## To Do
 1. Convert the app to run without any internet connection, i.e. __PWA__.